+I take pictures.
+Lots of pictures.
+Good ones, bad ones. wyswyg.
+Am slowly fixin' the really bad ones.
+Meanwhile you will know that there is a stone.
 You may use MY picture(s) any way you want.
 It is my gift to you.
 No further permission is needed, NOR credit given.
 This applies to MY PHOTO's ONLY.
 If you feel you must give credit, use my member ID# only - my name is plastered all over the www as it is.

 Many contributors have given their time creating memorials for the men and women who lost their lives in service.
 I would like to bring attention to just this one: 2nd Lieut.
 Darrell K. Stoyke Please, take a moment and visit his memorial.
-If the people of Eyguieres, France can build a memorial in the center of town to honor him, surely you can take a moment and visit his grave.
+If the people of Eyguieres, France can build a war memorial in the center of their town to honor him, surely you can take a moment and visit his grave.
 If you have any information on this young man, please contact me.
 Thank you.